kunigami/kunigami.github.io/blog/_posts/2024-04-26-cachy-integral-theorem.md

 ## Conclusion

 It took me a long time to figure out the proof of *Theorem 4*.
-In [1], Ahlfors provides almost no details besides *Figure 4.1* include in the proof of *Theorem 4*.
+In [1], Ahlfors provides almost no details besides *Figure 4.1* included in the proof of *Theorem 4*.

 On my first read of the book I thought I had understood the proof but once I tried to plug it into the definition of derivative as a limit, I realized I didn't understand it properly.